Authentication

 Summary

 Public integrations use a Developer API key created inside your Sanka workspace.
-Copy the key once when you create it, store it in your integration or secret manager, and send it with each request.The key is passed in the standard HTTP Authorization header as a Bearer value.
+Copy the key once when you create it, store it in your integration or secret manager, and send it with each request.What you create in Sanka is an API key.
+In HTTP requests, send that key in the standard Authorization header as a Bearer value.
 In examples, replace <api_key> with the key you copied from Sanka.

 Create an API key